Implications

 }

-When accessing $.state.* in implications, you get the aggregate's state before any events in the current request are applied (S0).
+When accessing @.* in implications, you get the aggregate's state before any events in the current request are applied (S0).
 In a batch write, all implications in the batch see the same pre-batch state.
-The trigger event's data is available via $.data.*.
+The trigger event's data is available via $.data.*. ($.state.* is a deprecated alias for @.*.)

 Fan-out with map